ChristianSi/lytspel/README.md

   * /O:/ is spelled «aw» at the end of words and before other vowels (instead of «au»), e.g. «law, drawing».
-  * Unstressed /i:/ is spelled «i» at the end of words and before other vowels (instead of «ee»), e.g. «fansi, ne'ceciti, teedius, vidio, ma'teeriel, cri'aition» ‹fancy, necessity, tedious, video, material, creation›.
+  * Unstressed /i:/ is spelled «i» at the end of words and before other vowels (instead of «ee»), e.g. «fansi, ne'ceciti, vidio, cri'aition» ‹fancy, necessity, video, creation›.
 This means that Lytspel cannot distinguish between unstressed /i:/ and unstressed /I/ (as in «big») before other vowels, but that shouldn't hurt, as /I/ before other vowels is very rare and dictionaries often disagree on which of these sounds to use anyway.
 Should unstressed /I/ occur at the end of words, it could be written «ih», but it practice it never seems to occur.
   * This spelling is also used in the personal pronouns ending in /i:/ (as these are often less stressed than other words in a sentence): «hi, shi, wi, mi» ‹he, she, we, me›.
 And it's used in the prefixes «anti,